Uncle John from Jamaica

 "Uncle John from Jamaica" is a song by Dutch Eurodance group Vengaboys.
 It was released in May 2000 as the third single from their third album, The Platinum Album (2000), and became a top-10 hit in Austria, the Netherlands, New Zealand and the United Kingdom.
 It has been certified gold in New Zealand for sales exceeding 5,000 copies.

+The original title of the song was "Uncle Tom from Jamaica", but it was changed when the group found out there was a negative meaning to the term "uncle Tom".